Creator Economy

 3. Analyze Engagement Levels

 Follower count is a vanity metric.
 It's easy to buy followers, so it's not a reliable indicator of influence.
+So check:

 • Focus on engagement: Look at the number of likes, comments, shares, and saves their content receives.
 Check for fake followers.